 For decades, the stock market has been perceived as the exclusive domain of corporate giants—companies with billions in revenue, armies of lawyers, and the resources to navigate complex regulatory landscapes.
-But what about the local coffee roaster with a revolutionary business model?
-The tech startup creating groundbreaking software?
+But what about the local coffee roaster with a distinctive direct-trade model?
+The tech startup creating specialized enterprise software?
 The sustainable fashion brand capturing hearts nationwide?

 The Securities and Exchange Commission (SEC) is rewriting the rules of engagement, and small businesses are finally getting their seat at the table.